jiasong18/Ant-Media-Server-Wiki/Data-Channel-Documentation.md

 There are 3 modes in Data Channel feature.
 These are `Publisher & All Player`, `Only Publisher` and `Nobody`

 ### a- Publisher & All Player
-Player messages are delivered to everyone both publisher and all players.
+Player messages are delivered to all other players who are watching the stream and publisher.
+Again publisher messages are delivered to all players.

 ### b- Only Publisher
-Player messages are delivered to only publisher
+Player messages are only delivered to the publisher and again publisher messages are delivered to all players.

 ### c- Nobody
-Player messages are delivered to nobody.
-In order words, player cannot send messages
+Only publisher can send messages to the players and players cannot send messages.

 ## 6. Data Channel Hooks
 All data channel messages are delivered to these hooks as well.
 So that you can able to integrate into any third-party application.